-Further, because TWC copyrights under a Creative Commons Attribution-Noncommercial 3.0 Unported License, fans may wish to transform the journal by creating PDFs of content and making it generally available.
+Further, because TWC copyrights under a Creative Commons Attribution 4.0 International License, fans may wish to transform the journal by creating PDFs of content and making it generally available.
 As long as the document provides the URLs of the original source, and as long as the poster does not charge money, this activity is perfectly acceptable under the terms of the CC license.
 In fact, TWC encourages such transformative fan activity.

 Finally, TWC is bucking the importance the academy places on print media.
 If we created official PDFs, these documents, not the online versions, would be treated as authoritative merely because of the privilege print is provided in the academic publishing industry—and yet the PDF will always be a second-rate static snapshot of an interactive document.

 The OTW is an all-volunteer organization, so everyone serving is doing so on voluntary basis.
 At the same time, our roles have differing levels of responsibility and commitment, which we distinguish by using the terms volunteer and staff.

 Generally, a volunteer serves as part of a pool (e.g. tag wranglers, coders, testers, translators) or a workgroup with specific and focused tasks to complete.
 Pool volunteers typically are not required to attend meetings; workgroup volunteers may be expected to do so.
 Volunteers do not hold a vote within their respective committee unless they also serve as committee staff.